gabrieldim/gabrieldim/README.md

-### I'm currently third year at the Faculty Of Computer Science and Engineering.
+### I'm currently at the end of the third year at the Faculty Of Computer Science and Engineering.
 My direction is software engineering and information systems.

 - 🌱 I’m currently working on a few new repos.
 Also, I'm learning about React.
 - 📫 How to reach me: <b>📷 [instagram][instagram] **|**  👔 [linkedin][linkedin]</b>